longshorej/activator-lagom-java-chirper/DEPLOY.md

 When the Lagom Chirper `Activity Stream` service is stopped, the entry from the HAProxy configuration is removed.

-[Production Suite](https://www.lightbend.com/platform/production) allows for full customization of the HAProxy configuration.
+[Enterprise Suite](https://www.lightbend.com/platform/production) allows for full customization of the HAProxy configuration.
 Operators familiar with HAProxy may elect to fully customise the HAProxy template, and thus gain the complete control on how proxying should be implemented while having the configuration updated automatically in the events of service changes.

 Refer to the [Dynamic Proxy Configuration documentation](http://conductr.lightbend.com/docs/2.0.x/DynamicProxyConfiguration) for more details.